The Powder Alarm of 1774 Summary

 Gage wrote to London and asked for reinforcements, “if you think ten thousand men sufficient, send twenty; if one million is thought enough, give two; you save both blood and treasure in the end.”
 London responded by sending 400 marines to Boston under the command of Lieutenant John Pitcairn.

-Boston Spy Network
+Boston Sons of Liberty Establish a Spy Network

 Birth of the Massachusetts Provincial Government